feynon/carlosbecker.com/content/post/2017-04-28-k8s-sandbox-costs.md

 idle nodes over times.

 Kubernetes contrib has this really good piece of software called [cluster-autoscaler].
-The tool's documentation itself is very complete, and there is a [guide on how to run it on AWS][cluster-autoscaler-aws].
+The tool's documentation itself is very good, and there is a [guide on how to run it on AWS][cluster-autoscaler-aws].

 The only problem we found is that it is usual for the Kubernetes scheduler to